e-gov/fox/README.md

 ## The microservices

-**If Docker is not used**, Fox Service's REST interface will respond on http://localhost:8090/, Login Service's on http://localhost:8091/, **otherwise** these services will be accessible inside fox_lb_nw network (see docker-compose.yml) http://fox_LB:8090/ and http://fox_LB:8091/.
+**If Docker is not used**, Fox Service's REST interface will respond on http://localhost:8090/, Login Service's on http://localhost:8091/, **otherwise** these services will be accessible inside fox_lb_nw network (see docker-compose.yml) on http://fox_LB:8090/ and http://fox_LB:8091/.
 You should, **after running the app**, be able to use web UI in **http://localhost:9000/**.

 To change a port used or logging target (defaults to stdout and can be sent to syslog), check **./bin/foxservice -h** and **./bin/loginservice -h**.
-If using Docker, it is easier just to change the ports in static/properties.json.sample and edit the respective load balancer's haproxy.cfg in the config directory.
+In the case of changing ports -- if using Docker -- it is easier just to change the ports in static/properties.json.sample and edit the respective load balancer's haproxy.cfg in the config directory.

-**In the sample "config/pwd.list" file, a user FantasticMrFox is present with the encrypted version of "test".**
+In the sample "config/pwd.list" file, **a user FantasticMrFox is present with the hashed version of "test".**

 ## Running the application

 There are two ways to run this application:
 1. Using Docker containers
-2. Using bash
+2. Using Bash

 Scroll down to see the instructions on how to do this.